chinmaym505/GitFlow/README.md

   Discard all uncommitted changes (requires confirmation)

 - `sync <message>`
-  Stage, commit, and sync changes with a message
+  Stage, commit, and sync changes with a message, if the message is 'ai', AI will generate a commit message for you

 - `ai`
   Opens the interactive AI assistant for GitFlow help